Emergency works procedure

 A person carrying out functions of care and conservation... relating to churches must have due regard to the role of a church as a local centre of worship and mission.

 Ecclesiastical Jurisdiction and Care of Churches Measure 2018

-- sacred spaces in which disciples can gather and grow (D)
+- sacred spaces in which people can gather and grow (D)

-- beacons of welcome and change, drawing communities together (V)
+- beacons of welcome and service within communities (V)

 - focal points for public preaching and personal witness (E)